 This course incorporates researchers and professionals from the field as guest speakers.
 The purpose of these guest lectures is to expose you to the scientific process across the sub-disciplines of applied kinesiology.
 To facilitate learning, readings will be assigned prior to each guest speaker.
-Students are expected to arrive at each guest presentation having completed the readings and the associated assignment.
-Students are also expected to arrive on time, prepared and actively engage in discussions with the speaker.
+Students are expected to arrive at each guest presentation on time having completed the readings prepared and actively engage in discussions with the speaker.